 • Commercial contractors

-Note that CMMC applies only to DoD contracts, and not all US government contractors.
+CMMC applies only to DoD contracts, not all US government contractors.

 Successful assessments result in the issuance of CMMC certificates to the DIB organization at an appropriate maturity level.
-Wondering what the levels of maturity are?
+Wondering what the maturity levels are?
 We’ve covered that in the later section.

 CMMC compliance requirements will appear in all contracts starting in the fiscal year 2026.
-This means DoD contractors will need to comply in order to bid on such work.
+This means DoD contractors will need to comply to bid on such work.

 You may also like to read: PCI DSS certification